davidgasquez/handbook/content/rationality.md

 - Mistrust simple comparisons.
 - Be [specific](https://www.lesswrong.com/posts/XosKB3mkvmXMZ3fBQ/specificity-your-brain-s-superpower).
 Ask yourself the question, "What's an example of that?"
 Or more bluntly, "Can I be more specific?"
 - The real costs aren't always what is shown.
 Costs and values are often made of multiple parts.
 Beware of repeated costs—they add up!
 - [Bet on everything](https://www.lesswrong.com/posts/ybYBCK9D7MZCcdArB/how-to-measure-anything) where you can or will find out the answer.
 Even if you're only testing yourself against one other person, it's a way of calibrating yourself to avoid both overconfidence and underconfidence, which will serve you in good stead emotionally when you try to do inadequacy reasoning.
+It'll also force you to do falsifiable predictions.
 - Do your philosophical thinking in advance ([cached thoughts](https://www.lesswrong.com/posts/2MD3NMLBPCqPfnfre/cached-thoughts)), so you can concentrate on explaining well.
 Above all, practice staying within the one-inferential-step bound.
 [Think for yourself about "wise" or important or emotionally fraught topics](https://www.lessestwrong.com/posts/aSQy7yHj6nPD44RNo/how-to-seem-and-be-deep) rather than letting your brain complete the pattern.
 If you don't stop at the first answer, and cast out replies that seem vaguely unsatisfactory, in time your thoughts will form a coherent whole, flowing from the single source of yourself, rather than being fragmentary repetitions of other people's conclusions.
 - There's a distinction between tacit knowledge and explicit knowledge:
   - Tacit knowledge is like the knowledge that you use to ride a bicycle—it's complex, experiential, intuitive, hard to put into words.